Governance, risk and compliance (GRC): Definitions and resources

 COSO framework

-The Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework is a reputable ERM framework businesses across industries use to create a more holistic view of risk.
+The Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework is a reputable ERM framework that businesses across industries use to create a more holistic view of risk.
 Integrating COSO principles into a GRC model helps corporations layer accepted risk management best practices over their governance and compliance objectives.

 NIST framework